 Jaguar Habitat Range

-- The present-day habitat range of jaguar extends from Mexico (North America) to South America via Central America included most regions of Amazonian Brazil.
+- The present-day habitat range of the jaguar extends from Mexico (North America) to South America via Central America including most regions of Amazonian Brazil.

 - The countries in this range are Argentina, Belize, Columbia, Bolivia, Sarinam, Peru, Ecuador, French Guiana, Guyana, Guatemala, Honduras, Nicaragua, Costa Rica, Panama, Paraguay, Venezuela, and the United States.